ASalad42/Monitoring-and-Alert-Management/README.md

 ### What is Alert Management - use cases?

-what actions to be taken in case of Alert
+### what actions to be taken in case of Alert

 ### What is SNS - Simple Notification Service
 SNS stands for Simple Notification Service.
 SNS is a fast, flexible fully managed push notification service. as it is a web service that coordinates and manages the delivery and sending of messages to subscribing endpoints or clients.
 It allows for sending an individual message or fan-out message to a large number of recipients or to other distributed was services.

 ### What is SQS
+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+benefits:
+- Eliminate administrative overhead
+- Reliably deliver messages
+- Keep sensitive data secure

 Diagram for Monitoring your ec2 instance (include alert management in your diagram)